Permission: Campaign entities

 Note: Only available for GDPR scenarios.
 Every scenario step which includes a GDPR message will need to include this condition.

-Target end-users who satisfy the selected CCPA Consent Gate option.
+Target end-users who satisfy the selected U.S. Privacy consent gate option.
+Currently, Sourcepoint supports CCPA regulations within U.S. Privacy regulations.
 Click here to learn more about Consent Gates.

 |Device||Target end-users based on whether they are using desktop or mobile.|

 |Key Value Pair Targeting||Target end-users based on a string (passed as a key-value pair).
 Click here to learn more.|

 |Page URL Match||Target end-users based on a specific URL or URL path.
 Click here for more information.|

 Target end-users based on the Global Privacy Control signal from their browser.
 Click here for more information.

 Note: Currently available for U.S. Privacy scenarios only.